guillemontecinos/itp_spring_2019_electronic_rituals/meditation_1/meditation_1.md

 ## Background

-According with Juan Fernando Rivera and his article [El fútbol como ritual](https://cuadrivio.net/el-futbol-como-ritual/) football –miscalled in the US as soccer– is a social phenomena that can clearly be qualified as a ritual according with Turner's definition of a ritual.
+According with Juan Fernando Rivera and his article [El fútbol como ritual](https://cuadrivio.net/el-futbol-como-ritual/) football is a social phenomenon that can clearly be qualified as a ritual according with Turner's definition of a ritual.
+When a football match is played, everyday life gets disrupted both for players, supporters, neighbors of the stadium, police, at the same time that the stadium is a defined temporal-space framework were symbolic gestures and words are uttered the attendants.
+Football itself is a ritual but the sub-ritual that mostly calls my attention is ritual of supporting the team as a fan –surely because is the role I have played in the football ritual for the last 15 years.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AKu-c5Ch5E8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Football in South America

 * Complementary gestures and codified expressions

 * hateful expressions

 ## Ritual